Aid operations in Gaza imperiled as millions of promised USAID dollars do not arrive

 But since then, there have been no confirmed payments to any partners in the Middle East, they said.
 The officials, who have survived multiple rounds of furloughs, spoke on condition of anonymity for fear of retribution.

 Two senior officials at aid organizations confirmed they have not received any of the promised funds, after spending millions of dollars on supplies and services.
-They said they could not afford to continue aid operations indefinitely.
+The officials, who spoke on condition of anonymity because of the political sensitivity of the issue and of their work in Gaza, said they could not afford to continue aid operations indefinitely.

-Some organizations have already reported laying off workers and scaling down operations, according to internal USAID information shared with the AP.
+Some organizations have already reported laying off workers and scaling down operations, according to internal USAID information shared with The Associated Press.

 That could imperil the ceasefire, under which Hamas is supposed to release hostages held in Gaza in exchange for Israel releasing Palestinian prisoners and ramping up the entry of humanitarian assistance.